HoudaChairi/Barbershop_website/README.md

    python manage.py runserver
    ```

-The backend server should now be running, and you can access it at `http://127.0.0.1:8000`.
+The backend server should now be running.

 ---